Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: Models and Applications of Discretized ZNN Matrix Methods

 where we have again left off the time parameter $t$ for clarity and simplicity.
 Solving $(*)$ in \circledtwo for $\dot x(t_k)$ gives us

-Here the subscripts $\dots_{k}$ remind us that we are describing the discretized version of our Matlab codes where $b_k$ for example stands for $b(t_k)$ and so forth for $A_k, x_k, ... $ .
-The Matlab code for the discretized ZNN look-ahead method for time-varying linear equations least squares problems for full rank matrix flows $A(t)_{m,n}$ with $m > n$ is {\tt tvPseudInvLinEquat.m} in \cite{FUZNNSurvey}.
-We advise readers to develop a similar code for full rank matrix flows $A(t)_{m,n}$ with $m < n$ independently.\\[1mm] The survey article \cite{LSX20} describes discretized ZNN methods for nine time-varying different matrix optimization problems such as least squares and constrained optimizations that we treat in subsection (V) below.
-More can be learned about current and future ZNN methods for time-varying matrix methods through Google searches.\\[-2mm]
+Here the subscripts $\dots_{k}$ remind us that we are describing the discretized version of our Matlab codes where $b_k$ for example stands for $b(t_k)$ and so forth for $A_k, x_k, ... $.
+The Matlab code for the discretized ZNN look-ahead method for time--varying linear equations least squares problems for full rank matrix flows $A(t)_{m,n}$ with $m > n$ is {\tt tvPseudInvLinEquat.m} in \cite{FUZNNSurvey}.
+We advise readers to develop a similar code for full rank matrix flows $A(t)_{m,n}$ with $m < n$ independently.\\[1mm] The survey article \cite{LSX20} describes nine discretized ZNN methods for time--varying different matrix optimization problems such as least squares and constrained optimizations that we treat in subsection (V) below. \\[-2mm]